M.A. in Statistics Hybrid Online/On-campus Program

 The MA program requires completion of two RUs (Residence Units) and a minimum of 30 points of graded courses.
 A typical course is worth three points.

 - Three required core courses,

 - One capstone course, and

 During the semester, students struggling academically should contact their Faculty Adviser immediately (See Good Academic Standing).
-Students must confer with their adviser regarding any change in their course registration.

 Required: Three core courses plus one capstone course.